VoIP for e-commerce companies

 Frequently asked questions about VoIP for e-commerce

-Thirteen common questions from e-commerce operations and customer support teams.
+Seventeen common questions from e-commerce operations and customer support teams.

 What is VoIP for e-commerce?